 - Heat a large skillet over high heat until fairly hot.
 Pour in 2 tbsp's of olive oil and let the oil get hot, without smoking.

-- Pour the shrimp into the hot pan and cook on one side for about 3-4 minutes, then flip and repeat.
+- Pour the shrimp into the hot pan and cook on one side for about 2 minutes, then flip and cook for about 3 minutes.
 When done, the shrimp should be opaque.

 - Remove the pan from the heat and toss in the butter and lemon juice, stirring until melted and the shrimp are fully coated.